jakartaee/connectors/CONTRIBUTING.md

-# Contributing to Jakarta Connectors&trade;
+# Contributing to Jakarta&trade; Connectors

 Thanks for your interest in this project.